network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the amount of data exchanged for a probe on a foreign connection to be around 5000 bytes.
 On load-generating connections we can expect an overhead of no more than 1000 bytes.

-Given this information, we recommend that at each responsiveness probing interval does not send more than MPS (Maximum responsiveness Probes per Second - default to 100) probes per second.
+Given this information, we recommend that each responsiveness probing interval does not send more than MPS (Maximum responsiveness Probes per Second - default to 100) probes per second.
 The probes should be spread out equally over the duration of the interval with an equal split between foreign and different load-generating connections.
 For the probes on